 15. Your spouse passively-aggressively manipulates you.

-Your spouse turns everything it a mind control exercise, or engages is devious argumentative actions.
+Your spouse turns everything it a mind control exercise or engages in devious argumentative actions.

 16. Your spouse has asked for “one more chance” a lot more than one time.